BotaiYuan/EchoBench/README.md

 The output will be saved to "deepseek_vl_7b_EchoBench. xlsx"

-5. Navigate to the "evaluation" directory and run: "extract_answer.py" to extract the predicted letter of the model (remember to change the "model name" and "input file")
+5. Navigate to the "evaluation" directory in "api_test" and run: "extract_answer.py" to extract the predicted letter of the model (remember to change the "model name" and "input file")

+6. Execute "statistics.py" to get the performance metric of each model

 ============proprietary_models============